The efficiency of resource allocation mechanisms for budget-constrained users: Definitions and notation

-where $h^M:\R_{\geq 0} \rightarrow \R_{\geq 0}$ is an increasing function (such as $h^M(z)=z$; \cite{MB06} suggests several other choices for $h^M$).
+where $h^M:\R_{\geq 0} \rightarrow \R_{\geq 0}$ is an increasing function (such as $h^M(z)=z$; several other choices for $h^M$ have been suggested in \citep{MB06}).
 These mechanisms have the remarkable property of full efficiency at equilibria in the no-budget setting (i.e., they have price of anarchy equal to $1$).
-Independently from~\cite{MB06}, Johari and Tsitsiklis~\cite{JT09} and Yang and Hajek~\cite{YH07} present resource allocation mechanisms that achieve full efficiency in the no-budget setting as well.
+Independently from \citet{MB06}, \citet{JT09} as well as \citet{YH07} presented resource allocation mechanisms that achieve full efficiency in the no-budget setting.
 All these mechanisms can be thought of as adaptations of the well-known VCG paradigm.